Woodbridge in Woodbridge Township in Middlesex County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 2013 by Woodbridge Township Historic Preservation Commission.

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Education.
+This historical marker is listed in these topic lists: Education • Religion & Religious Structures.
 A significant historical date for this entry is June 23, 1968.

 Location.
-40° 33.36′ N, 74° 17.008′ W. Marker is in Woodbridge, New Jersey, in Middlesex County.
-Marker is at the intersection of Amboy Avenue and N Park Drive on Amboy Avenue.
+40° 33.36′ N, 74° 17.008′ W. Marker is in Woodbridge Township, New Jersey, in Middlesex County.
+It is in Woodbridge.
+It is at the intersection of Amboy Avenue and N Park Drive on Amboy Avenue.
 Touch for map.
-Marker is in this post office area: Woodbridge NJ 07095, United States of America.
+Marker is at or near this postal address: 453 Amboy Ave, Woodbridge NJ 07095, United States of America.
 Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.